influxdata/telegraf/plugins/inputs/azure_monitor/README.md

 **Overview**->**Essentials**->**JSON View** (link) in the Azure portal for your application/service.

+`cloud_option` defines the optional value for the API endpoints in case you are using the solution to get the metrics from the Azure Sovereign Cloud shipment e.g. AzureChina, AzureGovernment or AzurePublic.
+The default value is AzurePublic

 ## More Information

 To see a table of resource types and their metrics, please use this link: